Durba-Biswas-DB/practice-problems/practice/Noble-Integer/problem-description.md

      A[i] == N - i - 1
      ```
      then `A[i]` is a **Noble Integer**, so return `1`.
-3. If the loop completes with no match, return `-1`.
+3. If the loop completes with no match, then return `-1`.

 This approach works efficiently in **O(N log N)** due to sorting.